AdoNikeOFFICE/fortexx/README.md

 # 🤖 ForteXxGaming Discord Bot
 > Hello, this is my first repository.
 I have maybe 11 private repositories..
-I've decided, that I'll show you my job, so I can present myself.
+I've decided, that I'll show you my codes, so I can present myself with "code portfolio".

 ## 📖 About bot